BrendenEum/Website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am a PhD candidate in Social & Decision Neuroscience at Caltech and a member of the Rangel Neuroeconomics Lab.
 I utilize tools from economics, neuroscience, and psychology to study how attention, perception, and context affect human decision-making.
-Prior to coming to Caltech, I earned my MA in Economics from Columbia University and completed a predoctoral fellowship at the Columbia Business School Economics Division.
+Prior to coming to Caltech, I earned my MA in Economics from Columbia University and completed a predoctoral fellowship at Columbia Business School (Economics Division).
 Outside of academics, I am an avid rock climber, snowboarder, and energy expenditure enthusiast.